SQL Database

 */

 This method can have poorer performance (prepared statements can be reused in some cases) and, more importantly, is less safe.
 Only use this method for maintenance and one-shot tasks (for example, migration jobs).
-The input can be one or multiple queries separated by \n.

 Database Migrations

 Database migrations provide version control for your database schema.
 They track changes and ensure consistent schema evolution across all environments through incremental updates.
+NuxtHub supports SQL migration files (.sql).

 Automatic Application